phillydotnet/Presentations/2023/0315-dotnet/README.md

 Join us and discover how you can embrace the power of AI and become a better developer in the process.

+During the Presentation, Chris was using the [AIPRM for ChatGPT extension](https://chrome.google.com/webstore/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj).

 ***

 ### More about Philly.NET: https://www.meetup.com/philly-net/